 Use toner directly after cleansing the skin.
 Apply with a cotton pad and do not rinse.
 Follow with any treatments or serums and moisturizer.
 As the last step of your morning skincare routine, don’t forget to apply sunscreen with an SPF of 30 or higher.

 Micellar Water vs Toner: What’s the Difference?

+What is the difference between micellar water and toner?
 Micellar water and toner are both designed to be applied with a cotton pad and don’t need water.
 But they each have their separate purposes and uses.

 Micellar waters are used in the cleansing step of your skincare routine, and toners are used after cleansing in the toning step of your skincare routine.

 Micellar waters are versatile because they can remove makeup and cleanse your skin without having to rinse it off.
 Micellar waters are more focused on cleansing the skin and moisturizing your complexion.

 Toners are best used after cleansing, but they shouldn’t be used as an all-over face wash because toners can actually dry out the skin.
 Toners are a supplement to cleansers.
 In fact, many don’t use toner in their skincare routine at all.
 Some feel that toner isn’t necessary in your skincare routine.